 To cover review of legal documents by Citibank's outside counsel on behalf of Citibank Agency & Trust Services, if necessary.

-AT COST
+WAIVED FOR INITIAL SETUP

 Schedule Assumptions

 Governed by New York law

 Funds to be invested in an Institutional Money Market Fund.
 Please note that fund administration charges, inclusive of Shareholder servicing fees, are built in to the net yields provided by each fund.